Some summer reading pleasures for when you’re laying on the beach or relaxing on the front porch.

 My 2018 Fiction/Memoir list in no particular order

-(Let me know if you enjoyed one of these books and I’m always looking for another good book to read if you’d care to share your favorites it with me).
+Let me know if you enjoyed one of these books and I’m always looking for another good book to read if you’d care to share your favorites with me.
+(I am an Amazon Affiliate so you can click on the book title or picture to go directly to Amazon to purchase).

 True Colors (fiction) by Kristin Hannah